rcmcooperative/partner-TOSI/docs/diagnosis/objectives/community-mapping.md

 ### 2025-09-29

 This phase of work has been brought forward from [the proposal](../../proposal-OSRP-RCMCoop.md) so it can be used to manage contacts for invitation to interview.
 The structure and settings are broadly being followed as per our [previously developed structure](http://github.com/rcmcooperative/community-mapping).
-Additional lists have been generated where notes below.
+Additional lists have been generated where noted below.

 **Notes these lists contain identifiable information and are accessible only to immediate project members.
 Sharing is currently managed by [Luisa Pimentel](../../../README.md#team-members)**